firebase/flutterfire/packages/firebase_admob/README.md

 future, so you may not see it being added here).
 You should also unregister the factory in `cleanUpFlutterEngine(engine)`.

-You're `MainActivity.kt` should look similar to:
+Your `MainActivity.kt` should look similar to:

 ```kotlin
 package my.app.path